Flag Denmark

 • Workindenmark.DK: This site provides information on jobs, visa requirements, and programs to help you integrate.

-• Investindk.com: This site provides guidance for those looking to start or manage a business in Denmark.
+• Investindk.com: This site offers guidance for individuals seeking to start or manage a business in Denmark.

 • Lifeindenmark.dk: New around here?
 This place has the scoop on where to live, medical information, and more.